pschool-in/curriculum/content/science/earth-5.md

 ### Asia

 1. It is the largest continents.
-2. China and India have very high population.
+2. China and India has the highest population both in Asia and the World.
 3. Highest point on earth is in Asia
 4. Asia is the birth point of many great ancient civilization.
-5. Countries in Asia: India, Japan,Singapore, Malaysia, Saudi Arabia, Sri Lanka, Nepal, Pakistan, Maldives,Philippines, Afghanistan, Thailand and Indonesia.
+5. Major countries in Asia: India, Japan,Singapore, Malaysia, Saudi Arabia, Sri Lanka, Nepal, Pakistan, Maldives,Philippines, Afghanistan, Thailand and Indonesia.

 ### India